-The facility has a mental health counselor that would provide mental health counseling services for residents who have been sexually abused, in a jail, lockup, or juvenile facility.
+The facility does not have an onsite mental health counselor; however, has the ability to provide onsite or community mental health counselor that would provide mental health counseling services for residents who have been sexually abused, in a jail, lockup, or juvenile facility.
+Offenders who's parent agency is ODRC can receive treatment from Integrated Services (ability to meet with residents onsite), and offenders who's parent agency is FBOP can receive services from Cincinnati Treatment Services (community service provider).
 Medical treatment would be provided by a community provider.
 The services can include:

-- · Evaluation and treatment of sexual abuse victims - Follow-up services

-- Continued care following release from the facility - · Testing for sexually transmitted infections
+- Evaluation and treatment of sexual abuse victims - Follow-up services - Continued care following release from the facility - Testing for sexually transmitted infections